 Ongoing throughout the process, not an audit: Community and household awareness raising sessions: Talks and meetings are held to publicly inform about children’s rights.
 Tony’s Ambassadors often join these get-togethers to inspire parents and children and celebrate successes.

 R = Remediation

-The system offers several ‘quick fix’ solutions, for example arranging birth certificates so that a child can go to school, setting up health insurance policies, organizing bicycles to cycle to school, as well as wheelbarrows to prevent heavy lifting.
-After many interviews, a strong correlation could be traced between community factors (e.g. availability of electricity, school proximity, and access to drinking water) and child labor.
+The system offers several ‘quick fix’ solutions, for example arranging birth certificates so that a child can go to school, setting up health insurance policies, organising bicycles to cycle to school, as well as wheelbarrows to prevent heavy lifting.
+After many interviews, a strong correlation could be traced between community factors (e.g. availability of electricity, school proximity, and access to drinking water) and child labour.
 Parents in Ghana and Ivory Coast want the best for their children but sometimes they don't see any alternative to letting their child work on the farm.

 Parents may feel that their child is better off working on the plantation with them, than to be alone at a school 30 km away.
 In instances such as these, we can help by building a local school through the Chocolonely Foundation.
 In addition, the quality of education is often so poor that parents do not see the added value of sending their children to school, and job opportunities after school are often limited, therefore children and parents lack motivation.
-It is important to emphasize that it's still good for children to learn what their parents do for a living, but only by contributing in form of easy labor.
+It is important to emphasize that it's still good for children to learn what their parents do for a living, but only by contributing in form of easy labour.